Why It Is Important To Reference Your Tenant (UK)

 2. Establish a form of steady income

 An employment and credit check is very important for landlords.
-Tenant referencing can ensure that your tenant is in employment, and gives you an idea of their affordability, while a credit check will flag any prior county court judgements that might have occured because of a failure to pay debts owed.
+Tenant referencing can ensure that your tenant is in employment, and gives you an idea of their affordability, while a credit check will flag any prior county court judgments that might have occurred because of a failure to pay debts owed.

 3. Feel confident rent will be paid on time

 Asking for prior tenant references is another good way to feel confident about the people who will be renting your home.
 A previous landlord will be able to share their honest views of a tenant’s behavior and their ability to pay.

 Requiring a previous landlord reference can be a deterrent for potential tenants who might not have ended their last contract on good terms.

 4. Compliance with the Immigration Act 2014

 As part of the UK Government’s Immigration Act 2014, landlords are required to carry out Right to Rent checks to make sure that tenants are eligible to live in the UK.
 Any failure to carry out these checks on the landlord’s part can result in a fine of up to £3,000 per tenant.